akindada/SIT725-tasks/README.md

 4. **Modal Creation**: Added a modal that appears when the "Click Me" button is pressed, containing a form for the user to fill out.
 5. **JavaScript for Form Handling**: Created JavaScript functions to handle form submission, including displaying an alert and printing form data to the console.
 6. **Added Responsive Features**: Ensured that the layout is responsive using Materialize's grid system and Flexbox for the form fields.

+## Week 4 - Backend Server and Database Integration

+In Week 4, we focused on integrating a backend server and setting up a database for our project.
+The frontend code remains the same as the previous weeks, but we now have backend support.

+### Key Changes:
+- Created a `Week-4` folder to store all the backend and database-related code.
+- Introduced server-side integration using Node.js and Express.
+- Set up a database (e.g., MongoDB or another choice).
+- Updated the project to connect the frontend with the backend.

 ## How to Run the Project